 This fancy handheld vacuum cleaner delivers more suction than you’d expect it to, and its versatile cleaning head makes simple work out of spot-cleaning the most cramped spaces.
 Let’s see what the HomeVac H11 is all about.

-The thing that surprised me the most about the H11 is its tremendous suction power.
+What surprised me the most about the H11 is its tremendous suction power.
 With a maximum of 5,500 Pa, there’s no speck of dust, no strand of hair, and no crumb of old food that can escape the high-power draw of the H11.
 This handheld unit even outclasses many stick vacuums by a wide margin!

 Forget about (frequently) purchasing replacement filters.
 The H11 uses a washable high-efficiency filter that traps the tiniest of particles.
 The filter works quite well at preventing a majority of the collected dust from exiting through the exhaust port.
-Make sure to spend a bit of time reading the manual to find out how to properly clean the filter.
+Make sure to spend a bit of time reading the manual to find out how to clean the filter.

-If you’re like 100% of the population who eats in front of their computer, then you’re already familiar with how painful it can be to adequately clean your keyboard.
+If you’re like 100% of the population who eats in front of their computer, you’re already familiar with how painful it can be to clean your keyboard.
 The H11’s soft-bristle brush attachment can make light work out of removing dirt and crumbs from delicate surfaces.
 No scratches, no tears, no problem!

 Non-Slip Ergonomic Grip

 The design of the H11 isn’t just for style points.
 The handle is designed in such a way to promote comfort while working for the entire 13-minute battery lifespan.
-Its wide enough to provide you with a comfortable grip without tiring out your fingers and wrist.
+It is wide enough to provide you with a comfortable grip without tiring your fingers and wrist.
 Without the risk of slipping, you won’t need to worry about your sweaty hands dropping the H11 while working in warm places.

-When it comes time to put the H11 away, you don’t to clear space inside of a drawer.
+When it comes time to put the H11 away, you don’t clear space inside a drawer.
 The unit stands up perfectly without needing support.
 The only thing you’ll need to remember is where you placed the H11’s cap since it also doubles as a stand.
 Also, try and keep it out of reach of children and pets since a simple nudge can cause it to topple over.

 About the size of a bottle of wine, the H11 weighs only 1.2 pounds on an empty dust bin.
-Very rarely will you find something as lightweight and as powerful as this handheld vacuum.
+Very rarely to find something as lightweight and as powerful as this handheld vacuum.
 Needless to say, the weight of the tool won’t wear you down, but it is a bit delicate and will crack when dropped from countertops.